Evaluation Tools

 Using a PIN as Advance Notice

-• The period covered by a PIN should be a maximum of 12 months from the date on which the notice is transmitted for publication.
+The period covered by a PIN must be a maximum of 12 months from the date on which the notice is sent for publication.

 Publication of Contract Notices